 Mercy Law Resource Centre (MLRC) is an independent law centre, charity and company limited by guarantee.
 MLRC provides accessible free legal advice and representation to people who are homeless or at risk of homelessness in the areas of housing law and related social welfare law.
 It also seeks to advocate change in laws, policies and attitudes which unduly and adversely impact people who are at the margins of our society.
-As a registered charity, MLRC is totally dependent on fundraising and to date has not received any public grants or state monies.
+As a registered charity, MLRC is dependent on fundraising and until 2020, we were not in receipt of any state funding.

 The work done at MLRC has the capability to change lives and improve outcomes for some of the most vulnerable people in Irish society, caught between the cracks of the worst housing and homelessness crisis on record.
 In order to expand and increase the quality, quantity and impact of our services, MLRC has partnered with various like-minded corporations, developing lasting relationships that have had mutually beneficial outcomes.
 In 2018, through our partnership with A&L Goodbody, we saw our client outreach increase significantly, allowing us to reach more clients and help more families in homelessness.

 In 2018, MLRC also advised over 100 organisations and/or their clients, including Crosscare, Liberties CIC, Dublin Simon, Focus Ireland, FLAC and Merchants Quay Ireland on housing and welfare law.
 In order to facilitate this Advice and training, we have partnered with a number of corporations and other organisations to promote the work of MLRC and to advocate for improved outcomes for those that are living on the extreme margins of society.